Nelyah/manage-students/README.md

     ./get_marks -i 1
 will output marks for TME-solo1.
 Adding the option `-w` will effectively write in each student's commentary file the total note (summed of all exercises).

-Some modifications can be made to the global mark (for example: exam submitted late).
+Some modifications can be made to the global mark (e.g. exam submitted late).
 This is done by adding a line beginning with "MALUS".
-Some reason can then be given, and the factor following the colon (:) will be applied.
+Some reason may then be given, and the factor following the colon (`:`) will be applied.

     MALUS (Je suis de mauvaise humeur) : -6
 Will apply a -6 point malus to the global mark.